Bri Teresi Bares Cleavage In Strappy, Black Lingerie In Latest Instagram Series

 Bri Teresi showed fans how she lounges around at home in her latest Instagram post.
 In a series of photos on her feed, the blond model rocked a black and gold, strappy lingerie set from Honey Birdette that left very little to the imagination as she sprawled out on her bed.

-The photos showed Bri laying sideways on her white bed.
+In the photos, Bri lay sideways on her white bedding.
 In the background, uncovered windows could be seen as sunlight poured in.
 The rays washed over Bri’s tan body and highlighted her muscles.
 She looked incredibly cozy yet sexy in her lingerie look, which did nothing but favors for her curves.

-Bri’s outfit included a black demi-cut bra with thick, buckled straps on her shoulders and several gold O-rings on the waist band.
-The top also featured a plunging neckline that hardly contained Bri’s busty chest and allowed her ample cleavage to spill out.
+Bri’s outfit included a black demi-cut bra with thick, buckled straps on her shoulders and several gold O-rings on the waistband.
+The top also featured a plunging neckline that hardly contained Bri’s chest and allowed her ample cleavage to spill out.

 The waistband cut off just below Bri’s bust, so her flat, toned tummy was on full display.
-She paired the bra with a high-waisted, matching bottom.
+She paired the bra with a matching high-waisted bottom.
 Attached to the lingerie was another black strap with O-rings that tied around Bri’s waist, drawing attention to her hourglass figure.
 The high-cut sides left her long, lean legs exposed.

 Bri accessorized her lingerie with a pair of gold hoop earrings.
 She also sported a full face of makeup, including pink blush, bright highlighter, smoky eyeshadow, thick lashes, and a light pink lipstick.
 In one photo, Bri wore her medium-length locks up in a messy bun, while the other image showed her hair down.

-The first shot showed Bri leaning forward on her arms, which pushed her cleavage up and out.
-She crossed her legs and pointed her toes in a way that elongated her famous pins.
+In the first shot, Bri leaned forward on her arms, which pushed her cleavage up and out.
+She crossed her thighs and pointed her toes in a way that elongated her famous legs.
 She pursed her lips and flashed a sultry gaze at the camera.
-In the second image, she sprawled out a bit and arched her back to show off her figure even further.
+In the second image, she sprawled out a bit and arched her back to further show off her figure.

 Bri’s post garnered nearly 3,000 likes and just over 100 comments in under an hour, proving to be a hit with her fans.
 Many of the model’s followers left praise for her flawless physique in the comments section.